• Skip to primary navigation

 Tell me if this sounds familiar.

-After you’ve done the research, after you’ve done the homework, after you’ve considered the edge cases and the nuance… you get quiet.
+After you’ve done the research, after you’ve done the homework, after you’ve considered the edge cases and the nuance… just get quiet.

-And again, it’s important to emphasize you’re relying on what feels right after you’ve done the homework.
+And again, it’s important to emphasize that you’re relying on what feels right after you’ve done the research… not instead of, but after the messy middle.

 -Carl